encse/adventure-time/README.md

 With the hope to bring back the feel of the classic genre for the 5 minutes one might want to spend on it.

 The game starts with the mistic (or corny?) `- Ouch, that hurts!
 What's this darkness?
 Where is everyone?` question and the player is expected to investigate the situation.
-It may sound banal, but consider it as a little parody made with ❤️.
+It's a bit trite, but consider it as a little parody made with ❤️.

 The game is written in TypeScript, and you interact with it in the traditional verb + object style.
 IO is delegated to [xterm.js](https://xtermjs.org/) for authenticity (Ansi escape sequences ftw.)